German hip-hop: 1990–1995

 Although Die Fantastischen Vier achieved commercial success and helped to pioneer hip hop music in Germany, they were contested for sounding "too American."
 The group's lack of socially conscious topics and simplistic delivery and material informed the ways in which they were viewed as a trite pop group.

 During 1992–93 many acts of protest occurred in the wake of rising anti-immigration sentiment in Germany.
 Amongst the angst of this period, the content of German hip hop started to become more politicized.
 Additionally, the language of the music started to reflect a more local voice.
-The group Advanced Chemistry has been noted as one of the first to incorporate social critiques of growing prejudice and racism in Germany. "…the newly emerging hip hop movement took a clear stance for the minorities and against the marginalisation of immigrants who, as the song said, might be German on paper, but not in real life" In 1992 the group releasead the single Fremd im eigenen Land.
+The group Advanced Chemistry has been noted as one of the first to incorporate social critiques of growing prejudice and racism in Germany. "…the newly emerging hip hop movement took a clear stance for the minorities and against the marginalisation of immigrants who, as the song said, might be German on paper, but not in real life" In 1992 the group released the single Fremd im eigenen Land.
 The song dealt with the widespread racism that non-white German citizens faced.
 In the same year, another rock-hip-hop collaboration emerged.
-The punk rock band Die Goldenen Zitronen, together with the US-American rapper Eric IQ Gray and the hip-hop group Easy Business, released the maxi-single 80 000 000 Hooligans, which includes a rap version of their song 80 Million Hooligans.Stefan Johannesberg: Das Album zum Buch mit Klassikern aus der Anfangsphase des deutschen Hip Hop. laut.de-Kritik, laut.de, 22 February 2002 (German) The song addressed the nationalism and hatred against foreigners that emerged in Germany after the reunification.
+The punk rock band Die Goldenen Zitronen, together with the US-American rapper Eric IQ Gray and the hip-hop group Easy Business, released the maxi-single 80 000 000 Hooligans, which includes a rap version of their song 80 Million Hooligans.
+The song addressed the nationalism and hatred against foreigners that emerged in Germany after the reunification.